This section discusses the manner in which NDB Cluster divides and duplicates data for storage.

 number of node groups]

-See Section 19.4.3, “ndbmtd — The MySQL Cluster Data Node Daemon (Multi-Threaded)”, for more information.
+See Section 21.5.3, “ndbmtd — The NDB Cluster Data Node Daemon (Multi-Threaded)”, for more information.

-For more information relating to MySQL Cluster and user-defined partitioning, see Section 19.1.6, “Known Limitations of MySQL Cluster”, and Section 20.6.2, “Partitioning Limitations Relating to Storage Engines”.
+For more information relating to NDB Cluster and user-defined partitioning, see Section 21.2.7, “Known Limitations of NDB Cluster”, and Section 22.6.2, “Partitioning Limitations Relating to Storage Engines”.

-The following diagram illustrates a MySQL Cluster with four data nodes, arranged in two node groups of two nodes each; nodes 1 and 2 belong to node group 0, and nodes 3 and 4 belong to node group 1.
+The following diagram illustrates an NDB Cluster with four data nodes running ndbd, arranged in two node groups of two nodes each; nodes 1 and 2 belong to node group 0, and nodes 3 and 4 belong to node group 1.

-Only data (ndbd) nodes are shown here; although a working cluster requires an ndb_mgm process for cluster management and at least one SQL node to access the data stored by the cluster, these have been omitted in the figure for clarity.
+Only data nodes are shown here; although a working NDB Cluster requires an ndb_mgmd process for cluster management and at least one SQL node to access the data stored by the cluster, these have been omitted from the figure for clarity.

 The data stored by the cluster is divided into four partitions, numbered 0, 1, 2, and 3.
 Each partition is stored—in multiple copies—on the same node group.
 Partitions are stored on alternate node groups as follows:

-What this means regarding the continued operation of a MySQL Cluster is this: so long as each node group participating in the cluster has at least one node operating, the cluster has a complete copy of all data and remains viable.
+What this means regarding the continued operation of an NDB Cluster is this: so long as each node group participating in the cluster has at least one node operating, the cluster has a complete copy of all data and remains viable.
 This is illustrated in the next diagram.